 Magnetic resonance imaging (MRI) scan – An MRI scan uses a magnetic field and pulses of radio wave energy to take pictures of the body.
 During an MRI scan to check for optic neuritis, you might receive an injection of a contrast solution to make the optic nerve and other parts of your brain more visible in the images.

 AN MRI is important to determine whether there are damaged areas (lesions) in your brain.
 These lesions can indicate a high risk of developing multiple sclerosis.
 An MRI is able to rule out other causes of visual loss, such as a tumour.

 Due to a landmark series of studies known as the Optic Neuritis Treatment Trials, treatment of optic neuritis has changed drastically in recent years.

-During these studies, people with optic neuritis were randomised for treatment with intravenous steroids, oral steoriods or placebo.
-Afterwards they were evaluated for several years.
+During these studies, people with optic neuritis were randomised for treatment with intravenous steroids, oral steroids or placebo.
+Afterwards, they were evaluated for several years.

-The results of these studies showed that treatment with steroids had little effect on the final visual outcome of patiens with optic neuritis.
+The results of these studies showed that treatment with steroids had little effect on the final visual outcome of patients with optic neuritis.